 Hand Tool Inspections Safety Talk

 There are many injuries while using hand tools on the job.
 Many of these injuries occur from improper use, but there are also injuries that involve a tool that was broken or in need of repair.
 What tool is being used will decide what needs to be inspected on it.
-In this safety topic we will discuss basic hand held tools that are not electric or pneumatic.
+In this safety talk, we will discuss basic handheld tools that are not electric or pneumatic.

 Common Hand Tool Inspection Items

 Hammers– Ensure that the handle is not broken or chipped.
 If a handle is taped, more than likely it is broken and needs replaced.
 On any tool, tape is not a manufacturer’s approved fix for a needed repair.
 Ensure the head of the hammer is tight on the handle.
 Throw the hammer away if part of the claw is broken off.